mariadriana-deemaze/eativity/README.md

 To get started with the project, follow these steps:

 1. Clone this repository.
-2. Install dependencies by running `npm install`.
+2. Install dependencies by running `yarn i` on each `/app` and `/backend` folders.
-3. Start the app with `npm start`.
+3. To start the app with a quick dev start, run the commands:
+- `yarn dev:be`
+- `yarn dev:app`

 ## Features